rated-network/rated-log-indexer/templates/inputs/inputs.md

 1. **integration**: Specifies the data source (e.g., cloudwatch, datadog).
 This determines which integration-specific configuration is required.

-2. **integration_prefix**: A unique identifier for the input.
+2. **slaos_key**: A unique identifier for the input.
 This is used to differentiate data submitted to slaOS when multiple integrations are running.
-   - Example: If `integration_prefix` is set to "prod_api_cloudwatch", a data point with key "status_code" will be submitted to slaOS as "prod_api_cloudwatch_status_code".
+   - Example: If `slaos_key` is set to "prod_api_cloudwatch", a data point with key "status_code" will be submitted to slaOS as "prod_api_cloudwatch_status_code".
-   - Validation: Each `integration_prefix` must be unique across all inputs to avoid conflicts.
+   - Validation: Each `slaos_key` must be unique across all inputs to avoid conflicts.
-   - Context: The `integration_prefix` is mandatory when using more than one integration.
+   - Context: The `slaos_key` is mandatory when using more than one integration.
 It prevents conflicts in data submitted to slaOS by prefixing all data points from this input with the specified prefix.

 3. **type**: Specifies "logs" or "metrics".
 This determines how the input data is processed and which additional configurations (like filters) are required.